Close

 1 Oral Care Product Promotion in Collaboration with Baby Food Companies

-From 2022 and into 2023, Lion Corporation (Korea) (“LCK”) has been running a campaign offering two-packs of KODOMO Reliable Jelly Toothbrushes to first-time customers of baby food for children aged 0 to 2.
+From 2022 and into 2023, Lion Corporation (Korea) (“LCK”) ran a campaign offering two-packs of KODOMO Reliable Jelly Toothbrushes to first-time customers of baby food for children aged 0 to 2.
 These customers also receive coupons they can use for future purchases of these toothbrushes.
 For families starting weaning, children learning to brush their teeth on their own with parents supervising and finishing up the job are very important habits to form.
-With the aim of establishing the habit of tooth brushing from an early age, LCK plans for 5,000 people per month-for a total of 60,000 people over the course of the promotion-to participate in this activity.
+With the aim of establishing the habit of tooth brushing from an early age, in 2023, 3,500 people per month-for a total of 42,000 people participated in this activity.

 image